Epiconcept-Paris/STRAP-epiuf/README.md

 (use R.version to see which R version you are using ) To install Java 64-bit, go to the manual installation page: https://java.com/en/download/manual.jsp

+For Mac M1 arm64 with R 4.2 ARM64,  version of Java is needed(see https://adoptium.net/).
+Try /usr/libexec/java_home -V
+To list your Java Machine

 if you have more than one version of R, you can install epiuf for the current version only using: devtools::install_github("Epiconcept-Paris/STRAP-epiuf", INSTALL_opts=c("--no-multiarch"))